 If you want to ameliorate this pesky problem, you have to pay careful attention to how you’re strumming.
 Focus on relaxing your arm and strumming from the wrist, and not from your elbow or any other part of your body.

 Continue performing the test that I just showed you until you’re fully capable of strumming 1/16th muted notes at 120 BPM without getting tired.
-This is an important thing to master regardless of whether you’re playing triads, full chords, or even while alternate picking.
+This is an important thing to master regardless of whether you’re playing triads, full chords, or even alternate picking.

 7 Tips for Learning to Strum Triads